xut806/AC215_ByteBites/README.md

 │         └── Pipfile.lock
 │
 │    ├── fine-tuning/             # Fine-tuning LLM using the preprocessed recipe data.
-|         ├── inference+nutrition.py  # Please run this script to get the generated recipe and the nutrition facts
+|         ├── inference+nutrition.py  # [New in MS4] Please run this script to get the generated recipe and the nutrition facts
 │         ├── utils.py
 │         ├── fine_tune.py
 │         ├── compare_models.py